Multi-scale Constraints on Scalar-Field couplings to Matter: The Geodetic and Frame-Dragging Effects: S stars in the Galactic Centre

 The centre of the Milky Way hosts the closest supermassive black hole, Sgr A*.
 The stars orbiting $Sgr A^{*}$ are called S-stars ~\cite{Grould:2017bsw,Yu:2016nzn,2016ApJ83017B,Abuter:2018drb,2009ApJ707L114G,Do:2019txf,Abuter:2020dou,Amorim:2019hwp,2017ApJ...845...22P,Benisty:2021cmq,Ben-Salem:2022txj} with decades of monitoring of their locations and velocities.
 A large fraction of these stars have orbits with high eccentricities.
 Thus, they reach high velocities at the pericentre and can be used for constraining scalar interactions.
 There are a few studies that discuss the FD precession in the S-stars motion \cite{Kannan:2008nm,2011Msngr.143...16E,Zhang:2015nya,Iorio:2017fck,Iorio:2017med,Fragione:2022oau}.
 Ref.~\cite{Iorio:2020uet} claims that the FD effect is overwhelmed by the systematic uncertainties in the Schwarzschild parameters due to the current errors in the stars’ orbital parameters and the mass of Sgr A* itself. \cite{Merritt:2009ex,Grould:2017bsw} claims that detection of FD precession may be feasible after a few years’ monitoring with an instrument like GRAVITY for orbits of some S-stars.
 Especially, the S2 star orbits with a period of 16 years and it should be possible to constrain the angular momentum of the black hole by observing the star over 32 to 48 years.
 Ref.~\cite{Fragione:2022oau} claims inconsistency between the current measurements of the Event Horizon Telescope predictions for the Sgr-A* spin and the bound from the S-stars orbits.

-Using the known properties of the $S$ stars (their masses and periods as in Ref.~\cite{2017ApJ...837...30G}) we forecast a bound on the disformal coupling , which depends on the errors of the future measurements of the entities appearing in Eq~(\ref{eq:modFD}).
+Using the known properties of the $S$ stars (their masses and periods as in Ref.~\cite{2017ApJ...837...30G}) we forecast a bound on the disformal coupling , which depends on the errors of the future measurements of the quantities appearing in Eq~(\ref{eq:modFD}), ie the mass of the S-stars, the eccentricity and the angle $\psi$.
 Fig.~\ref{fig:Sstarsupperbound} shows that we obtain a lower bound around $\Lambda > 10^{-5} \, \rm{eV}$ after imposing the Cassini bound on the conformal coupling.
 We use the known masses of these S-stars and the predicted accuracies of the future measurements.
 Other S-stars around the galactic centre have shorter periods than the S2 star, such as the S4711, S62, S4714 or S4716~\cite{Iorio:2020uet,2022ApJ...933...49P} and will give stronger constraints on the disformal interaction.
 However, the masses of these stars is still unknown.
 This forecast only applies if the supermassive black hole at the centre of the galaxy has a scalar charge.
 This could be the result of a violation of the no-hair theorem by the time dependence intrinsic to both the galactic and cosmological environments, see \cite{Wong:2019yoc} for instance.